John Pilger: Archive and legacy

 In 2008, he was awarded the Doctor of Arts by the University of Lincoln and opened its school of journalism in 2004.
 In an interview with the Linc (the University of Lincoln's student newspaper) asked about how the award would be appreciated alongside his other awards, he replied: "Well, it’s already in pride of place on the wall of my office!"

 The John Pilger Archive is now housed at the British Library.
 The papers can be accessed through the British Library catalogue.
 It was launched and based at the University of Lincoln from 2009 to 2017.
 The archive features his news reports, films and radio broadcasts and was digitised by former PhD student, now Senior Lecturer in Journalism, Dr Florian Zollmann.

 In an article for the New Matilda, ABC Brisbane presenter, David Iliffe spoke to Chris Graham, the new Matilda editor and associate producer of Utopia about John's legacy.

 The UK's Information Research Department (IRD), a department of the Foreign Office, opened a file on Pilger in 1975.
 The file was passed to the Foreign Office's Special Production Unit when the IRD was shut down in 1977.
 Declassified UK published an article on the declassified files, which showed he was under covert monitoring; commenting prior to his death Pilger remarked "My reporting, which was really exclusive, it was telling people something that they didn't know, it was exposing a great deal, it was exposing the tyrants, but it was also exposing who was backing the tyrants secretly – it’s rather embarrassing."

-Criticism

-In adopting his non-impartial stance, Pilger often drew criticism from the political right who interpreted his work as controversial.
-The Guardian's obituary noted: "The ferocity of rightwing criticism of his views indicated the effectiveness of his journalism."

-As such Pilger was met with criticism from the right-wing journalist Auberon Waugh (whose own ethics with regard to journalism was noted by the Guardian in his obituary: "Once [Waugh] discovered the delights of the "freebie", he gave breathless accounts of his trips to the Orient, and the wonderful "Thai two-girl massage".)
-Waugh went on to coin the verb "to Pilger" in reference to John Pilger, and its intended meaning was "presenting information in a sensationalist manner in support of a particular conclusion".